Fortitude Valley Diehards: Crest

-Unlike many other rugby league teams in Australia, until it was forced upon them, Valleys never had an official moniker.
+Until it was forced upon them, Valleys never had an official moniker.
 Although they were nicknamed the "Diehards", which came about from their reported "Diehard spirit" in tough games, until the Queensland Rugby League's rebranding process in the 1980s, which saw all BRL clubs adopt a logo framed by a stylised Q, Valleys identified themselves with a simple VFC (Valleys Football Club) monogram.
 With the introduction of the new logo in the 1980s, the monogram was relocated to the shield of the newly adopted Gladiator moniker, although for the next few seasons, the monogram remained on the jersey beneath the AVCO sponsorship logo.

 Colours

 Valleys had a very traditional playing strip, and were the simplest of the Brisbane Rugby League clubs.
 Their colours were royal blue, with a white collar, and a white butcher stripe (irregular hoop) vertically on each side of the shorts.
 Their socks were blue, although again were complemented by a white butcher stripe in the middle on occasion.
 The VFC monogram was white, as was the majority of sponsorship logos placed on the jersey.